ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - [Navigating Dependency Lifetimes: A Practical Comparison of AddTransient, AddScoped, and AddSingleton in .NET](https://nshyamprasad.medium.com/navigating-dependency-lifetimes-a-practical-comparison-of-addtransient-addscoped-and-8b825a465dc5)

 #### 9).
 Extension Methods - App.Run() and App.Use()

+app.UseRouting(): This is used to route incoming requests to the appropriate handlers (e.g., player connections, game events). app.UseWebSockets(): If you are handling real-time communication, WebSockets may be necessary for live multiplayer game servers. app.UseEndpoints(): Configures endpoints for different routes like /api/game/start for starting a game or /api/game/player/connect for player connections.

 -